 In partnership with community advocates and local organizations, we will identify communities most disenfranchised by inequitable policies using social determinants of health and voting behavior in order to launch a grassroots empowerment and education campaign focused on building community power for low-income and racially-marginalized people.

 Justice & Safety for Immigrants & Asylum Seekers

-We will join Movimiento Cosecha Ann Arbor in its Driver’s Licences for All campaign and help organize allies to work in coordination with their efforts.
+We join Movimiento Cosecha Ann Arbor in solidarity to support the Drivers Licenses for All campaign and help organize allies to work in coordination with their efforts.
 We will also build capacity for the new Network to Support Asylum Seekers that formed to fill a gap in services.

 Caucuses come together based on member interest and energy and can be to support a specific campaign or to delve deeply into a certain issue.
 Contact [email protected] to get more information and get involved.
 You can find the schedule of the caucus meetings on our ICPJ Community Peace & Justice Calendar.

 Racial & Economic Justice Caucus – Explores ways to confront racism and promote justice for the poor in our community.

 Immigration Justice Caucus – Educates, advocates, and organizes for permanent status for all immigrants, including those seeking asylum.
 We do this by organizing our networks to support immigrant-led campaigns for immigration justice.
 Specifically, our goal is to educate and to organize clergy leaders, congregations, and non-immigrant allies to engage in these campaigns and advocate for change.

 Targeted policies to impact: 1) Drivers’ License for All Campaign and 2) DACA